Hollywood Line: Route

 The route began at the Hill Street Station which was located at the site of the Subway Terminal Building, on the west side of Hill Street between 4th and 5th Street.
 The Red Cars exited the station (or later the Subway Terminal Building) at ground level directly into Hill Street.
 The dual tracks ran north in the center of the pavement of Hill Street, crossing major intersections in Downtown Los Angeles to reach 1st Street.
 North of 1st Street was the first of the two tunnels on the route.
 The dual tracks ran through the first tunnel (under Bunker Hill) to Temple Street, while the Hill Street roadway passed through its own parallel tunnel directly to the east.
 The rails continued north of Temple Street through the second tunnel (under Fort Moore Hill) to Sunset Boulevard, while Hill Street ran above on a separate alignment.

 On Sunset Boulevard, dual tracks ran westerly in the center of the pavement, crossing Grand Avenue, Figueroa Street, and over the Pasadena Freeway.
 The rails continued in a general northwesterly direction, past Beaudry, Elysian Park and Echo Park Avenues to arrive at Park Avenue, where cars routed through the Subway Terminal turned west into Sunset Boulevard.
 The line continued northwesterly on Sunset before turning west onto Hollywood Boulevard, then zig-zagged its way southwesterly, primarily on private right-of-way, between La Brea and Fairfax avenues down to Santa Monica Boulevard, continuing down Santa Monica before terminating at PE's Beverly Hills depot located on Canon Drive between "Big" and "Little" Santa Monica boulevards.

 List of major stations

 Rolling stock

-Class 600 cars were assigned to the service in 1924.
+Class 600 cars were designed and built for the service with the first fifty units from St. Louis Car Company delivered in 1922.
+These cars would become so closely associated with the Hollywood Line that they quickly acquired the moniker Hollywood cars.
+Pacific Electric expanded this fleet with fifty more St. Louis Car Company units in 1924, fifty additional units from J.G.
+Brill Company in 1925, and a final order of ten from St. Louis Car Company in 1928.

 Venice via Hollywood

 A separate service operated locally all the way through to Venice after Beverly Hills via the Sawtelle Line.
-Cars on the Venice via Hollywood Line began operating out of the Subway in August 1928.
+Cars on the Venice via Hollywood Line began running out of the Subway in August 1928.
 This service lasted until August 1941.